 Risks of feeding shrimp to dogs

-Typically, it’s safe for your dog when you cook shrimp correctly, with a few exceptions.
-Raw shrimp or undercooked shrimp can lead to stomach problems like vomiting, bloating & diarrhea.
+Typically, shrimp is safe for your dog when cooked correctly, with a few exceptions.
+Raw or undercooked shrimp can lead to stomach problems like vomiting, bloating, and diarrhea.
 In extreme cases, raw or undercooked shrimp can lead to a severe vibriosis bacterial infection.

-In addition, the shell or tail of shrimp can often be difficult for dogs to digest and can also potentially pose choking hazards.
+In addition, shrimp shells or tails can often be difficult for dogs to digest and can potentially pose choking hazards.

 However, the most significant point to note is that shrimp is high in cholesterol, and giving too much shrimp to your dogs can lead to obesity and heart-related issues.
 Therefore, give shrimp as occasional treats to your dogs.

 Another critical point to note here is how you cook them.
-Fried, breaded, or battered shrimp is dangerous for your dog’s health.
-The oil, excess salt, seasonings, garlic, and onion are harmful to dogs.
+Fried, breaded, or battered shrimp harms your dog’s health.
+The oil, excess salt, seasonings, garlic, and onion can hurt dogs.

 Also, some dogs have seafood allergies.
 So, watch your dog for signs of allergies.